Doxuno

 Complete redesign and development of corporate website including responsive design, CMS integration, SEO optimization, analytics setup, and staff training.
 Three revision rounds included for each milestone.

-The Service Provider shall perform the Services in a professional and workmanlike manner, consistent with applicable industry standards.
+The Service Provider shall perform the Services in a professional and workmanlike manner, consistent with applicable industry standards and any deliverable specifications agreed in writing between the parties.

 2.